simontreanor/FunStripe/README.md

 ## Latest updates

+2022-04-22: a lightweight version of this library without the code generators is now available as [FunStripeLite](https://github.com/simontreanor/FunStripeLite).

 2021-07-18: version 0.8.0 updates the Stripe API from version 2020-03-02 to 2020-08-27, which contains some breaking changes.
 See the [Stripe API changelog](https://stripe.com/docs/upgrades#api-changelog) for details.

 ## Installation